AriFordsham/GHCWiki/building/getting-the-sources.md

 The first thing to do is install [ git](http://git-scm.com/).

 A source tree consists of more than one repository: at the top level there is the main GHC repository, and certain subdirectories contain separate git repositories (the full list of git repositories relating to GHC is at [Repositories](repositories)).
-To get a complete repository tree using darcs:
+To get a complete repository tree using git:

 ```wiki
   $ git clone http://darcs.haskell.org/ghc-git/ghc.git/